Creative Briefs: Guide + Templates & Examples

 If you want to make this step easier, learn more about objectives and key results in projects:

-It’s essential to know who your marketing campaign or your advert is aimed at.
-Who are the people who will buy your product?
-You must have a clear vision of them when creating the brief.
+It’s essential to know who your marketing campaign or ad is aimed at — who your potential clients or buyers are.
+So, you must have a clear vision of them when creating the brief.

-Depending on the aim of the campaign and the company’s product, different information can be relevant.
-Some of the information you can include is the audience’s:
+Depending on the aim of the campaign and the product, different information can be relevant.
+Most often, you can include the audience’s:

 • Age,